 - Nerve pain

 Interventional pain management involves special procedures that strive to effectively treat and manage pain.
-Under the umbrella of “interventional” procedures is an array of treatments, which include, but are not limited to, injections of anesthetic medicines or steroids around nerves, tendons, joint or muscles.
+Under the umbrella of “interventional” procedures is an array of treatments, which include, but are not limited to, injections of anesthetic medicines or steroids around nerves, tendons, joints or muscles.
 Some of the most common interventional procedures include:

 - Facet joint injections.
 Facet joints are the joints in your spine that make your back flexible and enable you to bend and twist.